Sterile neutrino fits to dark matter mass profiles in the Milky Way and in galaxy clusters: Sterile neutrinos as hot dark matter in galaxies and clusters

 \section{Sterile neutrinos as hot dark matter in galaxies and clusters}

+If they exist most of the sterile neutrinos can be produced through active-sterile neutrino oscillation by resonant or non-resonant mechanisms during the early epoch of the Big Bang \citep{Dodelson,Shi}.
 Traditionally, the dark matter problem has been mainly addressed by the assumption it is cold.
-However, recent literature indicates that cold dark matter cannot explain the existence of flat cores at the center of clusters \citep{Tyson,Sand,deBlok,Newman} and the relative absence of satellite galaxies\citep{Spergel}.
+However, recent literature indicates that cold dark matter cannot explain the existence of flat cores at the center of clusters (the "cusp" problem)\citep{Tyson,Sand,deBlok,Newman} and the relative absence of satellite galaxies\citep{Spergel}.
 The existence of warm or hot dark matter better reconciles theory and the observations by solving these problems.
 In fact, simulations show that a flat core can be produced and the number of dwarf galaxies surrounding the Milky Way would be smaller if the dark matter particles are warmer \citep{Chan,Cho}.
-Furthermore, since the sterile neutrino mass used is larger in the galaxies than in clusters, the formation time of the galactic halo will be shorter.
-Hence, in this scenario, the galaxies would completely form before the clusters, which matches the bottom-up formation scenario in the structure formation.
-If they exist most of the sterile neutrinos can be produced through active-sterile neutrino oscillation by resonant or non-resonant mechanisms during the early epoch of the Big Bang \citep{Dodelson,Shi}.
+Furthermore, since the formation time of a dark matter halo varies inversely with the mass of the particles and since the sterile neutrino mass used is larger in the galaxies than in clusters, the formation time of the galactic halo will be shorter than for clusters.
+Hence, in this scenario, the galaxies would completely form before the clusters, which matches the theorized bottom-up formation scenario in the structure formation.
 If sterile neutrinos are the dark matter particles, their halo profile should match the dark matter profile in both clusters and galaxies.